-October 8th Update – Five months have passed since we last saw this 1966 Morris Minor listed on Craigslist for $12,000 firm.
-With winter around the corner, it appears the private seller is finally flexing on their asking price as their latest post just dropped the price by two thousand dollars.
+October 8, 2020 Update – Five months have passed since we last saw this 1966 Morris Minor listed on Craigslist for $12,000 firm.
+With winter around the corner, it appears the private seller is finally flexing on their asking price as their latest post just dropped by two thousand dollars.

-A very common sight at car shows in Great Britain, Morris Minor 1000 Travelers such as this 1966 example first listed in May 2020 on Craigslist in Fall River, Massachusetts for the reduced price of $10,000 firm are much rarer stateside.
-A review of the NADA Guides Classic Car Online Valuation Tool confirms this private seller’s firm price falls within the “Low”, “Average”, and “High” retail value range of $8,900, $20,700, $32,800, respectively.
+A common sight at car shows in Great Britain, Morris Minor 1000 Travelers such as this 1966 example first listed in May 2020 in Tiverton, Rhode Island, for the revised price of $20,000 are much rarer stateside.
+A review of the NADA Guides Classic Car Online Valuation Tool confirms this private seller’s firm price falls within the “Low,” “Average,” and “High” retail value range of $8,900, $20,700, and $32,800, respectively.

 If you’re not familiar with these cars, here’s an excellent written summary by Hagerty Insurance on the Morris Minor:

-“The Morris Minor was a milestone of automotive accomplishment for not only Great Britain but for the world.
-It was Britain’s first million-unit seller, making it a true “people’s car” with over 1.5 million built before production ceased.
-It began production in 1948, but the 1000 series discussed here began production in 1956 with the then-new A-series 948-cc overhead-valve engine of 37 hp.
-These cars were also recognizable by their standard one-piece windshield, along with Minor 1000 badging.
-The final engine upgrade occurred in 1962, when a 49-hp A-series engine of 1,098 cc became standard.
+“The Morris Minor was a milestone of automotive accomplishment for Great Britain and the world.
+It was Britain’s first million-unit seller, making it a true “people’s car,” with over 1.5 million built before production ceased.
+It began production in 1948, but the 1000 series discussed here began in 1956 with the then-new A-series 948-cc overhead-valve engine of 37 hp.
+These cars were also recognizable by their standard one-piece windshield and Minor 1000 badging.
+The final upgrade occurred in 1962 when a 49-hp A-series engine of 1,098 cc became standard.
 The badging remained 1000, however, in a bid for familiarity with prospective customers.